edwardfgt/CV/README.md

 **Journals GG** (April 2022 - Ongoing)
 **_Co-founder_**

--   Co-founded a collection of newsletters covering Finance, AI & Crypto with over 40,000 readers and 1.5 million total impressions.
+-   Co-founded a collection of newsletters covering Finance, AI & Crypto with over 40,000 readers and 5 million total impressions.
--   Understanding customer needs through analysing data, conducting split tests and directly engaging with our readers to improve metrics such as open rates & CTRs.
+-   Understand customer needs through analysing data, conducting split tests and directly engaging with our readers to improve metrics such as open rates & CTRs.
+- Built a [Python tool](https://github.com/edwardfgt/newsletter-sponsors) to speed up sales prospecting which generated thousands in revenue.
 -   Negotiated with advertisers to bulk-buy ad packages.
+-  Launched an agency arm that launches joint ventures with Youtubers to help them grow and monetise their own audience even further.

 **Anuncia** (March 2020 - April 2022) <br/>
 _**Business Development Specialist**_ (June 2021 - April 2022)